 − BioGPS is a free extensible and customizable gene annotation portal, a complete resource for learning about gene and protein function, and a powerful gene and protein expression annotation platform.

-− GSA, the Genome Sequence Archive, a data repository for archiving raw sequence data.
+− The Genome Sequence Archive (GSA) is a data repository for archiving raw sequence data.
 In compliance with data standards and structures of the International Nucleotide Sequence Database Collaboration (INSDC), GSA adopts four data objects (BioProject, BioSample, Experiment, and Run) for data organization, accepts raw sequence reads produced by a variety of sequencing platforms, stores both sequence reads and metadata submitted from all over the world, and makes all these data publicly available to worldwide scientific communities.
 In the era of big data, GSA is not only an important complement to existing INSDC members by alleviating the increasing burdens of handling sequence data deluge, but also takes the significant responsibility for global big data archive and provides free unrestricted access to all publicly available data in support of research activities throughout the world.

 − The Single Nucleotide Polymorphism Database (dbSNP) was established by NCBI in cooperation with the National Human Genome Research Institute.
 It contains data on SNPs, short indel polymorphisms, microsatellite markers and short repeats, as well as its sources, detection and verification methods, genotype information, upstream and downstream sequence, population frequency and other information.